 Note that the numbers that follow may not be realistic for a particular business in a particular location.
 Instead, the example is for demonstrative purposes and to illustrate the general concept.

 Suppose you invest in the Uneekor EYE XO SIG12 simulator studio with a 4′ x 10′ hitting mat and GSPro software.
-The total cost including installation is $18,000.
+Assume the total cost including installation is $18,000 (price is subject to change).

 You determine that it will cost $130 per day on average to operate the simulator in the form of electricity, maintenance, and employee wages.